apimorphism/telegramium/README.md

   ).useForever.runSyncUnsafe()
 ```

-Keep in mind that the ports and hosts used in the creation of each bot
+For backward compatibility reasons, the webook bot constructor still
+requires the port and host parameters, but they are deprecated and may
+be removed in future releases.
+Please use the `start` method that
+requires the host and port explicitly as parameters.

-will be not used when composed.
-The pair host plus port passed as input to
+Following the same pattern, the pair host plus port passed as input to
-the `compose` function will be used instead.
+the `compose` function will be used instead of the deprecated one.

 For details, have a look
 at the [Github Issue](https://github.com/apimorphism/telegramium/issues/143) and
 the related [Pull Request](https://github.com/apimorphism/telegramium/pull/145 ).